- Homosexuality

 LGBT discrimination in Argentina is illegal in some contexts.

-LGBT employment discrimination in Argentina is varies by region.
+LGBT employment discrimination in Argentina is gender identity only.

 LGBT housing discrimination in Argentina is varies by region.